-There were approximately 370 deaths caused by alcohol dependence in 2015.
+For the period 2014-2016, we estimated an average of 453 deaths per year caused by alcohol dependence.
 These deaths were identified from the underlying cause of death on the National Records of Scotland (NRS) register of deaths [2].
 To classify deaths the GBD 2015 cause list was used, which has been created using the International Statistical Classification of Diseases and Related Health Problems (ICD-10) [3, 4].
 The NRS register of deaths has a Community Health Index (CHI) number attached to each death, which allows for demographic data such as gender, geographical area of residence and age at death to be established for each individual.